-In this ranking, we examine the best value colleges for a journalism online degree in 2016.
+In this ranking, we examine the best value colleges for a journalism degree online.

 In an age where newspaper subscriptions are practically non-existent and many say that print media is a “dying industry,” what use could there be for a journalism degree?
 Fortunately, there are still plenty of reasons to study journalism in college.
 Plus, many schools are adapting their curricula to address the industry’s shift toward web-based content and social media.
 In fact, earning your journalism degree online could be a serious asset, as it could help show future employers that you are tech-savvy and comfortable with multimedia platforms.